 What if the value of art was based on its human and social impact rather than its value as a commodity?
 Fundamentally, can we imagine infrastructure that would be permeable to and informed by methodologies of artistic practice itself, in a reversal of today’s prevailing, dominant model?
 What would it resemble if informed by the structure of Lawrence “Butch” Morris’ method of conduction, the visual cacophony of Arthur Jafa’s moving images, or the organizational logic of Janet Henry’s Black Currant magazines, to name but a few examples of artistic practices that generate a different type of infrastructural form.

-Using the public art museum as both a point of connection and departure from art’s current infrastructure, and situated at the ICA, Session 9 fellows will engage with and begin to answer these questions as they envision and conceive of an infrastructure that supports and expands the level and degree to which artists pursue a perpetual need to create and create anew.
+Using the public art museum as both a point of connection and departure from art’s current infrastructure, and situated at the Institute of Contemporary Art (ICA) Philadelphia, Session 9 fellows will engage with and begin to answer these questions as they envision and conceive of an infrastructure that supports and expands the level and degree to which artists pursue a perpetual need to create and create anew.
 A structure that diversifies the ways and means for making artists more self-sufficient in meeting their living and creative needs, drawing on knowledge born from the artists and their works themselves.
 An infrastructure that can exist as creative hubs within local communities and that expands ongoing access and direct engagement with art as a natural, daily part of life.

 Born in Columbus, Ohio, USA, Linda Goode Bryant is an artist, writer, filmmaker and activist.
 Bryant received her B.A. at Spelman College in Atlanta, Georgia and a Master's degree in Business from Columbia University in New York City.
 Linda co-produced and directed Flag Wars (2003), a cinéma vérité Emmy Award-nominated documentary.
 She is a 2004 Guggenheim Fellow and Peabody Award winner.
 Linda was Founding Director of Just Above Midtown (JAM), a New York City non-profit interdisciplinary artists’ space that supported new work by emerging visual, video, and film artists, choreographers, musicians, writers, and performance and theater artists.
 JAM was the first gallery space to exhibit the work of African-American artists and other artists of color in a major gallery district, and is the subject of a 2020 exhibition at the Museum of Modern Art, New York.